ncKien05/CTF/picoCTF/Web_Gauntlet_2.md

 [Link 1](http://mercury.picoctf.net:65261)
 [Link 2](http://mercury.picoctf.net:65261/filter.php)
-After accessing link 2, we can see that the web has filtered some characters and letters : or and true false union like = > < ; -- /* */ admin
+After accessing link 2, we can see that the web has filtered some characters and letters : **`OR AND TRUE FALSE UNION LIKE = > < ; -- /* */ admin`**
 We know the web uses SQLite
 After accessing link 1, a login page appears.
 It seems we need to log in as an admin to be able to read the flag at /filter.php (which is link 2).
 <img width="400" height="250" alt="image" src="https://github.com/user-attachments/assets/4ecccdc2-b0c0-4dac-bbc0-679fdcf0e2d2" />

 # Writeup
-B1: Because the website has filtered out the word admin, we have to think of a way to bypass the web filter.
+**Bước1 :** Because the website has filtered out the word admin, we have to think of a way to bypass the web filter.
 => The simplest way is that we will use the string concatenation method
 <img width="400" height="250" alt="image" src="https://github.com/user-attachments/assets/ad64cd23-0f95-4d88-b098-aa159ae19c10" />

-B2: Now we need to think of a way to bypass this password (because the website does not provide an admin password).
+**Bước2 :** Now we need to think of a way to bypass this password (because the website does not provide an admin password).
 The website has filtered 'or and -' and after a while of trying, I discovered the use of || # or && # are also filtered
 => So I thought of using the exception set except
 => I will transmit: